Santandersecurityresearch/cryptobom-forge/SECURITY.md

 ## Supported Versions

-Encryptobom-forge is a best effort project , we will try to fix issues and welcome bug reports and feature requests.
+Cryptobom-forge is a best effort project , we will try to fix issues and welcome bug reports and feature requests.

 | Version | Supported          |